 - Clearly communicate road conditions and vehicle requirements to safely access your land

 - Specify how campers should communicate with you the day they are visiting your land

 - If there isn't service on and en route to your land, ensure campers are aware of emergency procedures

 - Provide at least one sign to indicate campers have arrived at the right place

 Safety is our number one priority at Hipcamp, which you can see in our Host Standards.
-If we determine that your property is unsafe for the majority of campers to visit, we may have to sleep your listing.
+If we determine that your property is unsafe for the majority of campers to visit, we may have to sleep your property.